Rogneflaaten/MScthesis/README.md

 Scripts are stored in the `./R` folder. `./data` contains all raw data with processed data (model outputs, summaries etc.) stored in `/data/derivedData`. `./resources` contains files used to produce outputs from R quarto files.
 All code creating figures (1-6) are located in the `./figures` folder together with resulting pdf-files.

-In addition, the files compiles the manuscript:
+In addition, the files compiling the manuscript:

 * `index.qmd`
 * `00-abstract.qmd`